 Metcash is committed to responsible and sustainable business practices which take into account our own operations and our impacts in the supply chain.
 This spans consideration of environmental and social risks as well as opportunities.
-Metcash aligns with the Taskforce for Climate Related Financial Disclosures and monitors and reports ESG performance annually through participation in the Carbon Disclosure Project, the Dow Jones Sustainability Index and the National Greenhouse and Energy Report.
+Metcash aligns with the Taskforce for Climate-Related Financial Disclosures and monitors and reports ESG performance annually through participation in the Carbon Disclosure Project, the Dow Jones Sustainability Index and National Greenhouse and Energy Reporting.

 The Group has a corporate responsibility function which sits within Corporate Affairs with a direct reporting line to the Group Chief Financial Officer (Group CFO).
 The function considers environmental and social risks within the overall context of the Metcash Risk Management Framework and Guidelines, with additional specific requirements for modern slavery and climate change.
+The Metcash ESG Council, compromising cross-functional representative from all pillars and chaired by the Group CEO, oversees ESG-related risks, opportunities and programs of work.

-The Operating and Financial Review on pages 40 to 50 of our 2021 Annual Report contains detailed information about Metcash's material business risks, including Metcash's exposure to social responsibility, environmental and climate change risks.
+The Operating and Financial Review on pages 38 to 48 of our 2022 Annual Report contains detailed information about Metcash's material business risks, including Metcash's exposure to social responsibility, environmental and climate change risks.